English Language Arts Materials Collections for Instructionally Embedded States

 six familiar objects that can be easily removed from the student’s view

-the person associated with greeting in the morning
+the person associated with giving the student lunch

-three objects or pictures that are unassociated with the dishes category
+three objects or pictures that are unassociated with the cup category

 Common Materials Used to Administer Testlets for Grade 7 Students Who Are Blind or Have Visual Impairments